alexdsbreslav/python_for_uxr/step3_python_in_jupyter_notebooks/README.md

 1. Open Anaconda.
 2. Open JupyterLab.
 3. Use the file navigator on the left to find the `workbook.ipynb` in the `step3_python_in_jupyter_notebooks` folder.
 4. When you open the workbook file, you may see a pop-up that says "Select Kernel".
-A **kernal** is your coding environment.
+A **kernel** is your coding environment.
 You should select `python_for_uxr_env`.
 This is the coding environment that you set up in Step 1.

 ## When you're done...
 Head to step 4: [Click here](https://github.com/alexdsbreslav/python_for_uxr/tree/master/step4_clean_your_data) to see the step 4 instructions online.
 You can also open up the instructions on your computer by navigating to the `step4_clean_your_data` folder and opening the `offline_README.pdf`